2007 BDO World Darts Championship: Qualifiers

 On 2 October, the BDO announced that the 2007 Championships would contain 16 seeded players for the first time since 1981.
 Two days later they announced that the top 26 players from the Invitational table would also qualify automatically.
 Defending champion Jelle Klaasen had slipped to 19 in the rankings at the time the seedings were announced, and has therefore missed out on being seeded.
 He was drawn against Co Stompé in the first round.

-The qualifying event was held at Bridlington on Thursday 12 October, the day before the Winmau World Masters event.
+The qualifying event was held at Bridlington on Thursday 12 October, the day before the World Masters event.
 From a field of 239 players playing the best of 3 sets, four players emerged as qualifiers for the 2007 World Finals.

 Former champion, Tony David was defeated by Kierion Carter of Wales in the first qualifying round.
 Despite a run of four victories Bobby George (WDF Ranking 165) fell two rounds short of qualification for the finals.

 The eventual qualifiers from the event were: